Genomon-Project/paplot-doc/config.rst

 2. QC (Quality Control)
 ----------------------------

-If you do not want to change the output graph, only set [result_format_qc] according to your data.
+Please prepare the quality control file for your own data (see the example file XXXX), and set the path at the [result_format_qc] section.

-Explanations of each item in :ref:`Input file format<data_format>`.
+If you want to set the user-defined graph, please see :doc:`config_qc`.

-For advanced use, see also :doc:`config_qc`.
+Description of each item in :ref:`Input file format<data_format>`.

 .. code-block:: cfg
   :linenos: